Last updated: September 2019

 Applicable for: Word 2019, 2016, 2013 and 2010; Tips are useful for Excel, Outlook and Powerpoint running on Windows 7 and 10 operating systems

-Here’s a question we got some time ago:
+Here’s a question we got from a reader:

 Lately, i am noticing some slow down in my Microsoft Word 2016 software performance, this is visible mainly when starting up the software.
 My feeling is that some additional packages i have installed are causing this.
 Any ideas from your side?

-Microsoft Word’s performance is in general reasonable fast but it can definitely slow down if it’s bloated with add-on software or running on dated or inadequate hardware.
+Microsoft Word’s performance is in general reasonable fast but it can definitely deteriorate and significantly slow down if bloated with add-on software or running on dated or inadequate hardware.
 In this article, you’ll find some quick DIY tips to make Word work faster than ever before.

 Microsoft Office software has the capability to host Add-In components.
 These small software programs extend the capabilities of the standard Office package to improve user productivity.
 In a way, you can think of those little programs as browser Add-ons, but just for Microsoft Office.
 The caveat is that sometimes, these Add-Ins slow Word, specially at startup, as the programs are loaded when Word is started causing a noticeable delay.
 This is probably the most common performance hiccup of Microsoft Office program, so it’s applicable also to Excel, PowerPoint, Access and Visio.